Optimizing trigger phrases and natural language understanding

 • Trigger phrases are configured at the topic level and indicate to the agent for what typical user utterances a specific topic should be triggered.

-• Trigger phrases typically capture the way an end-user would ask about a problem or issue.
+• Trigger phrases typically capture the way a user would ask about a problem or issue.
 For example, "problem with weeds in lawn"

 Tip